Coping with parent guilt

-Where parent guilt comes from
+Where does parent guilt come from?

 Becoming a parent makes you realise just how dependent children are on their caregivers.
 As a parent, you feel utterly responsible for not only their safety, but also their happiness and wellbeing.
 Your love for your child and desire to ensure they are content can lead to worry or fear that at times you are not good enough or doing enough for them.